-Expectation Examples Manage priorities successfully, including competing demands and multiple tasks under time constraints Maintain satisfactory academic progress including completing exams and other timesensitive assessments and requirements, including patient care and attending mandatory classes, laboratory sessions and educational programs Exhibit appropriate behavior, judgment, and ethical standards Active participation in and contribution to learning situations Maintain professional communications and interactions with faculty, staff, classmates, patients, and all members of the health care team Adhere to the Standards of Professionalism and Ethics as described in the University and College Catalogs and other documents Adapt successfully to changing environments Maintain attention, actively participate and meaningfully contribute to dialogue and practical applications in the classroom, small group exercises, laboratory activities, and in patient care Possess constructive, positive and mature interpersonal skills, interest and motivation Accept criticism and respond with appropriate modification of behavior Timely and adequately respond to personal or academic struggles; seek assistance, practice planning and avoid procrastination Participate as both a student patient and a student physician in the learning environment Allow for exposure and palpation of non-sexual body parts when serving as a student patient in the learning environment Expose and palpate non-sexual body parts when serving as a student physician in the learning environment Participate in learning, including dissection, of cadaveric donor patients Participate in practice examinations, in scenarios including all genders, as both a student patient and a student physician.
+Expectation Examples Manage priorities successfully, including competing demands and multiple tasks under time constraints Maintain satisfactory academic progress including completing exams and other time- sensitive assessments and requirements, including patient care and attending mandatory classes, laboratory sessions and educational programs Exhibit appropriate behavior, judgment and ethical standards Active participation in and contribution to learning situations Maintain professional communications and interactions with faculty, staff, classmates, patients, and all members of the health care team Adhere to the Standards of Professionalism and Ethics as described in the University and College Catalogs and other documents Adapt successfully to changing environments Maintain attention, actively participate and meaningfully contribute to dialog and practical applications in the classroom, small group exercises, laboratory activities, and in patient care Possess constructive, positive and mature interpersonal skills, interest and motivation Accept criticism and respond with appropriate modification of behavior Timely and adequately respond to personal or academic struggles; seek assistance, practice planning and avoid procrastination Participate as both a student patient and a student physician in the learning environment Allow for exposure and palpation of non-sexual body parts when serving as a student patient in the learning environment Expose and palpate non-sexual body parts when serving as a student physician in the learning environment Participate in learning, including dissection, of cadaveric donor patients established medical status credentialing requirements that must be completed prior to matriculation.
+In addition to the personal competencies listed above, candidates for the Doctor of Osteopathic Medicine degree also must be sufficiently free of any serious communicable diseases.
+Medical status credentialing is designed to ensure that the safety of patients is not compromised while protecting the rights and safety of students as well.
+For detailed information, contact the Student/Employee Health Coordinator at stu-emphealth@westernu.edu.